INK-USC/DualRE/README.md

 ## Get Started

-We use ubuntu 18.0 and python 3.6.5 to conduct the experimented documented in paper.
-The required python packages are documented in `requirements.txt`.
-Note that we use an early version of pytorch, which may throw several warnings in latest version.
+We use ubuntu 18.0 and python 3.7.0 to conduct the experimented documented in paper.
+The required python packages are documented in `requirements.txt` (torch==1.5.1)

 ### Data Preparation